 Materials and Tools Required

-For anyone thinking about doing the epoxy floor coating on their own, you will be glad to know that this is a project that most homeowners can easily handle .
-For the application to be successful, you should acquire an epoxy kit with right proportion of resin and hardener and colorful chips if you wish to create an aesthetic appeal.
+For anyone thinking about doing the epoxy floor coating on their own, you will be glad to know that this is a project that most homeowners can easily handle.
+For the application to be successful, you should acquire an epoxy kit with the right proportion of resin and hardener and colorful chips if you wish to create an aesthetic appeal.
 Other must-have supplies include:

-- Floor grinder or heavy-duty sander for proper surface preparation
+- A floor grinder or a heavy-duty sander for proper surface preparation

 - Squeegee and nap roller for spreading and back-rolling the epoxy